8 Ball-ball In Hand Rule

-"From the rules it seems you can only use the cue ball-hit the eight ball-to sink an object ball.
-Is this correct."
-Is "hit the 8-ball" in parentheses? (... ) Most shots are indeed intended to pocket an object ball, but some are intended to sink another (non-8) object ball (combination or carom shot), and a defensive shot usually doesn't intend to sink anything.
+Is "hit the 8-ball" supposed to be in parentheses?
+Most shots are indeed intended to pocket an object ball, but some are intended to sink another (non-8-ball) object ball (via combination or carom shot), and a defensive shot usually doesn't intend to sink anything.
 But they all have to start with the cue ball touching a legal, numbered ball.

-Correction: WPA rules state that the only ball to be spotted is the 8-ball when it has been tossed off the table during the break, which is miraculously uncommon.
-Most 8-Ball rules are constructed to acknowledge that non-cue balls which have been pocketed on a coin-operated table cannot easily -- or cheaply -- be retrieved for spotting, so the rule applies to all tables.
+WPA rules state that the only ball to be spotted is the 8-ball when it has been tossed off the table during the break, which is miraculously uncommon.
+Most 8-Ball rules are constructed to acknowledge that non-cue balls which have been pocketed on a coin-operated table cannot easily - or cheaply - be retrieved for spotting, so the rule applies to all tables.

 8 Ball-ball In Hand Rule